 Objective: “Determine if students in Math 207 have any mathematical deficiencies at either the developmental, college algebra, or calculus level.
 OpenBook data was finally incorporated into the pilot’s results.
 One interesting finding from the course history was that several students in this sample had already completed a math class at a higher level than Math 207 […] It will be interesting to keep track of student’s course history in future departmental assessments”.

 More Assessment Examples

-- Wilbur Wright College / Math department: “We will utilize OpenBook to do a longitudinal comparison of students who have been subjected to the three different ways of preparing to satisfy their Gen Ed Math requirement” Objective is to compare the benefits of co-requisites versus modified prerequisites versus current prerequisites to Gen Ed Math Courses
+- Wilbur Wright College / Math department: “We will utilize OpenBook to do a longitudinal comparison of students who have been subjected to the three different ways of preparing to satisfy their Gen Ed Math requirement” Objective: compare the benefits of co-requisites versus modified prerequisites versus current prerequisites to Gen Ed Math Courses.

 Faculty who are involved in the state-mandated program review process review trend reports on program enrollment and outcomes.